 - Now go to Settings> Developer options.

 - Scroll down to find Strict mode and disable it.
 In case you don’t find the option, tap the search icon and type “Strict Mode“.

 Once you disable the strict mode, the Red Border around screen on Android device will be fixed.

 Another solution for disabling the Strict Mode on your phone or tablet is a factory reset but doing this will wipe all data and apps on your device.
 So if you go for it, do not forget to backup your data first.

-I well know all of you are not likely to encounter the flashing red border on your device but it is still important that you should know about it.
+I well know all of you are not likely to encounter the flashing red border or red frame on your device but it is still important that you should know about it.
 Knowledge always helps and never goes wasted.
-It;s our job to keep you update with every bit and byte of Android so that you can use your phone with greater efficiency and confidence and fix such issues yourself.
+It’s our job to keep you updated with every bit and byte of Android so that you can use your phone with greater efficiency and confidence and fix such issues yourself.